bullet-db/bullet-db.github.io/docs/backend/spark-setup.md

 Download the Bullet Spark standalone jar from [JCenter](http://jcenter.bintray.com/com/yahoo/bullet/bullet-spark/).

-If you are using Bullet Kafka as pluggable PubSub, you could download the fat jar from [JCenter](http://jcenter.bintray.com/com/yahoo/bullet/bullet-kafka/).
+If you are using Bullet Kafka as pluggable PubSub, you can download the fat jar from [JCenter](http://jcenter.bintray.com/com/yahoo/bullet/bullet-kafka/).
 Otherwise, you need to plug in your own PubSub jar or use the RESTPubSub built-into bullet-core and turned on in the API.

 To use Bullet Spark, you need to implement your own [Data Producer Trait](https://github.com/bullet-db/bullet-spark/blob/master/src/main/scala/com/yahoo/bullet/spark/DataProducer.scala) with a JVM based project.
 You have two ways to implement it as described in the [Spark Architecture](spark-architecture.md#data-processing) section.
 You include the Bullet artifact and Spark dependencies in your pom.xml or other equivalent build tools.
 The artifacts are available through JCenter.
 Here is an example if you use Scala and Maven: